top of page

 Jacqueline Brown

-I've also been around dogs for most of my life, but my first greyhound didn't come along until 2006.
+I've been around dogs for most of my life, but my first greyhound didn't come along until 2006.
 I quickly learned that greyhounds are the most gentle, beautiful, loving creatures, yet they suffer horrendously in this world.
-There are a lot of misconceptions about greyhounds, such as that they can't live with cats.
-Well I've had two cats and six greyhounds over the years who have all got along fine!
-I am currently owned by 8 year old Sasha, 10 year old Bertie and 16 year old Bella.
-I joined the SGS Team in 2016 and at the moment I deal mostly with the tech and graphic design side of things.
+I am currently owned by 11 year old Sasha, 5 year old Katie and new addition Luna the lurcher.
+I joined the SGS Team in 2016 and at the moment I deal mostly with the website, tech and graphic design side of things as well as events.
 I'm honoured to be part of such a wonderful charity.

 Janice Reid-Foster

-Rescuing dogs was a family thing, my parents rescued their first dog Spot in Persia and took him down to Kenya were we farmed.
+Rescuing dogs was a family thing, my parents rescued their first dog Spot in Persia and took him down to Kenya where we farmed.
 More waifs and strays joined the family and that has been the pattern all my life.
-About 18 years ago I rescued my first lurcher and after having 3 of these amazing dogs alongside a mixed bunch of water spaniels, GSDs and an English Setter , I adopted Lucy greyhound from the SGS.
-The rest is history and we now have 3 greyhounds and 3 lurchers, mostly failed fosters!.
-Helping the team to rehome these wonderful dogs is a way of saying thank you for the pleasure our dogs gives us.
+About 18 years ago I rescued my first lurcher and after having 3 of these amazing dogs alongside a mixed bunch of water spaniels, GSDs and an English Setter, I adopted Lucy greyhound from the SGS.
+The rest is history and we have had many adopted and fostered hounds since then.
+Helping the team to rehome these wonderful dogs is a way of saying thank you for the pleasure our dogs give us.
 The bonus is making great friends through SGS.

 Claire Baker